xsuite/xsuite/docs/xsuite_data_management.rst

 It should be noted that the two are different views of the same memory area, hence any modification can be made indifferently on any of them.

-The numpy view (or np-like on GPU contexts) gives the possibility of using numpy-compatible functions and features on the array (e.g. ``np.sum``, ``np.mean``, slicing, masking, etc.).
+The numpy view (or numpy-like on GPU contexts) gives the possibility of using numpy-compatible functions and features on the array (e.g. ``np.sum``, ``np.mean``, slicing, masking, etc.).